salimemp/moodmash/README.md

    - Trend analysis (improving/declining/stable)
    - AI-generated insights and recommendations

+6. **Use the Chatbot**
+   - Click the purple chat icon (bottom right)
+   - Ask questions about features, premium, or languages
+   - Use quick action buttons
+   - Get instant answers in your language

+7. **Enable Accessibility Features**
+   - Click the green accessibility icon (bottom left)
+   - Toggle read aloud (or press Alt+R)
+   - Adjust font size (small/normal/large)
+   - Enable high contrast mode
+   - Use keyboard shortcuts (Tab, Enter, Esc)

+8. **Upgrade to Premium**
+   - Click "Upgrade to Premium" in onboarding or chatbot
+   - Unlock unlimited history, AI insights, and exports
+   - Only $4.99/month with 7-day free trial
+   - Cancel anytime

 ## 🔐 Privacy & Security

 - All mood data stored in Cloudflare D1 with encryption